Effects of climate change on plant biodiversity

 Alpine plants are one group expected to be highly susceptible to the impacts of climate change (Logan Pass, in Montana, United States).

 There is an ongoing decline in plant biodiversity, just like there is ongoing biodiversity loss for many other life forms.
 One of the causes for this decline is climate change.
 Environmental conditions play a key role in defining the function and geographic distributions of plants.
+A 2016 survey of 976 plant & animal species found that climate-related local extinctions had already occurred in 47% of species examined, with 39% of plant species affected.
 Therefore, when environmental conditions change, this can result in changes to biodiversity.
 The effects of climate change on plant biodiversity can be predicted by using various models, for example bioclimatic models.

 Habitats may change due to climate change.
 This can cause non-native plants and pests to impact native vegetation diversity.
 Therefore, the native vegetation may become more vulnerable to damage.

 Another example are wildfires: if they become more intense due to climate change, this may result in more severe burn conditions and shorter burn intervals.
 This can threaten the biodiversity of native vegetation.